CONTEMPT OF COURT

-Contempt of court or otherwise referred to as “contempt,” is the intentional disregard of a specified court order.
+Contempt of court, often referred to as “contempt,” is the intentional disregard of a specified court order.
 In other words, an individual deliberately neglects the court’s ordered rules.

 Types of Contempt

-There are two main types of contempt.
-Criminal contempt of court and civil contempt of court.
-Punishment for contempt varies on the extremity of the actions performed when charged with contempt.
+There are two main types of contempt; Criminal and Civil.
+Punishment varies on the extremity of the actions performed when charged.

 Civil Contempt of Court

-Civil contempt most often occurs when someone who has been issued a court order knowingly fails to appear or violates the court order.
+Civil contempt most often occurs when someone who has been issued a court order and knowingly fails to appear or violates the order.
 Failure to comply with a court order may result in injury to the private party’s rights.
-An example of this is when an individual refuses to pay child support.
+An example of this would be when an individual refuses to pay child support.

 Punishments for Civil Contempt

-If you are charged with civil contempt.
-The courts will either restore the rights of the party who was wronged or proceed with the underlying issue.
+If you are charged, the courts will either restore the rights of the party who was wronged or proceed with the underlying issue.
 In most cases, civil contempt sanctions end with the party complying with the court order.